Change management: 10 tips for a failed project

 Employees love to be tossed about without knowing where they’re going, so you have to know how to adapt.

-Constantly changing course may seem dynamic, but it can also sow confusion and uncertainty among employees.
+Constantly changing course may seem dynamic, but it can also sow confusion and uncertainty among collaborators.
 Maintaining a clear direction to follow keeps the focus on project objectives and avoids unnecessary deviations.
 By staying on course, team members can better understand their roles and tasks, and are more likely to work together effectively to achieve set objectives.

 #6 Keep objectives vague for an effective change project